Learn How the Covid-19 Pandemic Will Negatively Impact your Company’s Risk Profile Abroad

 - Increase in cybercrime.

 - Increase in corruption.

 - Before COVID-19 the Special Risks market was already hardening due to the impact of five years of sizeable ransomware / cyber extortion losses.
 Insurers have nearly finished the process of restricting / retracting coverage for this risk although a limited number of insurers still offer it.
-Outside of this SCR has recorded more incident notifications and claims in the first three months of 2020 than in any other year of their 30-year history.

 What is the Next Step?